32 Learning Theories Every Teacher Should Know

 School is damaging to education: “The pupil is thereby ‘schooled’ to confuse teaching with learning, grade advancement with education, a diploma with competence, and fluency with the ability to say something (well) or new.”

 Homeschooling: Characterized primarily by the family being responsible for the child’s ‘education.’
 There’s a spectrum of approaches available from reproducing school at home, to project-based learning in authentic and self-actuated and organized learning environments, to complete ‘unschooling.’

-The underlying assumption of Unschooling is that children will learn naturally if given the freedom to follow own interests and a rich assortment of resources.
+The underlying assumption of Unschooling is that children will learn naturally if given the freedom to follow their own interests and a rich assortment of resources.

 9. Interpersonal Relations

-Teacher types: lion-tamer, entertainer and new romantic–the problem of self-judgment in assessment
+Teacher types: lion-tamer, entertainer, and new romantic–the problem of self-judgment in assessment

 10. Montessori Education

-Mixed-age classrooms, with classrooms for children aged 2.5 or 3-years-old to 6-years-old.
+Mixed-age classrooms, with classrooms for children aged 2.5 or 3 years old to 6 years old.

 Student choice of activity within a prescribed range of options